kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 labels](https://docs.docker.com/engine/userguide/labels-custom-metadata/#value-guidelines).
 Docker does not document the maximum length of labels in its API.
 Empirically, it supports up to the 64K constraint of the docker client's `bufio.Scanner` size.
-Because the container spec may be examined in security sensitive contexts like admission control, we will conservatively limit the size of the spec to 32K and add a 32K minimum label length test to runtime qualification.
+We will conservatively limit the size of the spec to 32K and add a 32K minimum label length test to runtime qualification.

 `EphemeralContainer.Status` is populated by the kubelet in the same way as regular container statuses.
-This is sent to the API server and displayed by `kubectl describe pod`.
+The kubelet then updates the pod's status in the API server using the pod's `/status` endpoint, which imposes no restrictions on updates to `ephemeralContainers`.

 ### Creating Debug Containers

-1.  `kubectl` constructs `EphemeralContainer.Spec` and
-    `EphemeralContainer.TargetContainerName` based on command line arguments.
+1.  `kubectl` constructs and `EphemeralContainer` based on command line arguments and appends it to `Pod.Status.EphemeralContainers`.
 It `PUT`s the modified pod to the pod's `/ephemeralcontainers`.
-1. The apiserver discards changes to fields other than `Pod.Status.EphemeralContainers` and validates the pod update.
+1. The apiserver discards changes other than additions to `Pod.Status.EphemeralContainers` and validates the pod update.
-    1. Update validation fails if existing Ephemeral Containers are removed or changed, or if the new Ephemeral Container has a non-empty status.
+    1. Update discards `EphemeralContainer.Status` for new Ephemeral Containers.
-    1. Pod validation fails if container spec contains fields disallowed for Ephemeral Containers, has the same name as a container in the spec, or has the same name as another running Ephemeral Container. (see below)
+    1. Pod validation fails if container spec contains fields disallowed for Ephemeral Containers or the same name as a container in the spec or `EphemeralContainers`.
     1. API resource versioning resolves update races.
 1. The kubelet's pod watcher notices the update and triggers a `syncPod()`.
-    During the sync, the kubelet calls `kuberuntime.StartEphemeralContainer()` for any Ephemeral Container with an empty status.
+    During the sync, the kubelet calls `kuberuntime.StartEphemeralContainer()` for any new Ephemeral Container.
     1.  `StartEphemeralContainer()` uses the existing `startContainer()` method, which gains support for targeting the namespaces of a container by name.
     1. After initial creation, future invocations of `syncPod()` will publish its ContainerStatus but otherwise ignore the Ephemeral Container.
-It will exist for the life of the pod sandbox or it exits and is garbage collected.
+It will exist for the life of the pod sandbox or it exits.
 In no event will it be restarted.
 1.  `syncPod()` finishes a regular sync, publishing an updated PodStatus (which includes the new `EphemeralContainer`) by its normal, existing means.
 1. The client performs an attach to the debug container's console.